Did you know if you can't wear sunscreen due to an allergy that you can wear UPF 50+ swimwear and clothing instead?

 - Benzophenones (scatters and absorbs the sun's UV rays)

 Some other ingredients including PABA (para-aminobenzoic acid), octocrylene, salicylates, and fragrances have been shown to cause allergic reactions as well.

 How to Make Sure You Aren't Allergic to Sunscreen

-You can check for allergies by doing a patch test at home by applying sunscreen to a small area of skin and make sure you do not develop a reaction.
+You can check for a sunscreen allergy by doing a patch test at home by applying sunscreen to a small area of your skin and making sure you do not develop a reaction.
 If you already know which ingredients you are allergic to, you can select sunscreens that don’t contain those ingredients.
-You can check our other blog for tips on: How To Read A Sunscreen Label.
+You can check our other blog for tips on how to read a sunscreen label.

 - Wear sunglasses with UV protection.

 - Be sure to use a UPF 50+ cover-up, such as a sun shawl when outside.

 How UPF Clothing Can Help if You're Allergic to Sunscreen